 We’ll show you two ways to do that in the article below.

 A rule in Gmail is another word for a filter.
-So, creating a rule is the same as setting up filters in Gmail.
-You can use them to automate what happens to different types of messages when they hit your inbox.
+So, when you create a rule you essentially create a filter in Gmail.
+You can create email rules in Gmail to automate what happens to different types of messages when they hit your inbox.

 Gmail rules were designed to help you organize your inbox.
 To that end, you can use them to: